 The private healthcare industry has been characterised by high and rising prices of healthcare and medical scheme cover, as well as significant overutilisation without stakeholders demonstrating associated improvements in health outcomes.
 Moreover, the costs of healthcare and medical scheme cover have been increasing.
 A recent inquiry conducted by the Competition Commission found that one of the problems that need to be addressed is the absence of open and standardised procedures that can be used to measure and compare the cost-effectiveness of various healthcare therapies.

 Implications for the Future of South African Healthcare System

 When it comes to incorporating sound clinical and economic evidence into healthcare decision-making, the healthcare industry in South Africa is up against a number of daunting obstacles.
 Clinical practice guidelines (CPGs) are helpful tools that can aid in the making of transparent decisions on healthcare.
 These guidelines are influenced by systematic reviews of the available clinical and economic data.
 However, the production of these guidelines is currently disjointed.
 There is no formal coordination between the public sector and the private sector in terms of topic selection, methodological approaches, reporting standards, or implementation strategies.
 This is a concern because all of these parts of developing these recommendations are critical.

-- When compared to high-income countries, pharmacoeconomic guidelines in LMICs, particularly South Africa, have distinct characteristics and face unique obstacles.
+- When compared to high-income countries, pharmacoeconomics in middle-income countries, particularly South Africa, has distinct characteristics and face unique obstacles.
 These include an emphasis on the private sector, a preference for simplistic models, and a lack of data availability for financial impact analysis.